Are Life Insurance Premiums Tax Deductible? Business & Personal

 Spouse/Dependent (up to $2,000) ✅ Yes ❌ No (de minimis)

-For coverage exceeding $50,000, the employer can still deduct the full premium, but the employee must report the excess coverage value as taxable "phantom income" on their W-2, calculated using IRS age-based rate tables.
+For coverage exceeding $50,000, the employer can still deduct the full premium, but the employee must report the excess coverage value as taxable "phantom income" on their W-2, calculated using the IRS Table I age-based rates.
+This imputed income is subject to Social Security and Medicare (FICA) withholding, though federal income tax withholding on it is optional.

 Pincher's Pro Tip